calcharp/TraitBlender/traitblender/docs/getting-started/quick-start-api.md

 # Quick Start Guide (API)

-Learn how to use TraitBlender programmatically through Python scripts and Blender's API.
+Learn how to use TraitBlender programmatically through Python scripts in Blender's Python console or script editor.
 This approach is ideal for batch processing, automation, and integration into larger workflows.

 !!! note "GUI Alternative"
     This guide covers the Python API.
 If you prefer a graphical interface, see the [Quick Start (GUI)](./quick-start.md) guide.